TheHungrySomeone/Number-Guess/README.md

 * Bash

 ## How to install
-cd into the `number-guess` directory (or `Number-Guess`, if you cloned this project using git), then copy `number-guess` into a directory in your $PATH such as /usr/local/bin or /usr/bin, then you can run this by running the command `number-guess`.
+cd into the `Number-Guess` directory, then copy `number-guess` into a directory in your $PATH such as /usr/local/bin or /usr/bin, then you can run this by running the command `number-guess`.

 ## Install on an ssh server
 1. Follow the directions above